Market size and growth

 SaaS businesses are among the biggest beneficiaries of affiliate marketing due to high customer lifetime values and the ability to offer recurring commissions.

-- SaaS affiliate commissions typically range from 20 to 70 percent of the subscription price, with some programs offering lifetime recurring payouts (Influencer Marketing Hub).
+- SaaS affiliate commissions typically range from 20% to 70% of the subscription price, with some programs offering lifetime recurring payouts (Influencer Marketing Hub).

-- The average SaaS affiliate program generates 12 to 14 percent of total monthly recurring revenue (New Media).
+- The average SaaS affiliate program generates 12β14% of total monthly recurring revenue (New Media).

-- The SaaS affiliate platform market is growing at a 15.6 percent CAGR from 2024 to 2028, driven by demand for automated tracking and recurring commission management (Entrepreneurs HQ).
+- The SaaS affiliate platform market is growing at a 15.6% CAGR from 2024 to 2028, driven by demand for automated tracking and recurring commission management (Entrepreneurs HQ).

-- SaaS companies with recurring affiliate commissions see 30 percent lower churn in affiliate-referred customers compared to those offering one-time payouts (Marketing LTB).
+- SaaS companies with recurring affiliate commissions see 30% lower churn in affiliate-referred customers compared to those offering one-time payouts (Marketing LTB).

-- 68 percent of SaaS affiliates prefer programs that offer recurring commissions over one-time payouts (Influencer Marketing Hub).
+- 68% of SaaS affiliates prefer programs that offer recurring commissions over one-time payouts (Influencer Marketing Hub).

 Performance by vertical (U.S., 2024)